 The proof of Proposition 1 can be found in [3,4].
-If no ambiguity arises, we may abbreviate (H, \cdot) to H. Two significant types of hypercompositions are the closed and the open ones.
+If no ambiguity arises, we may abbreviate $(H, \cdot)$ to H. Two significant types of hypercompositions are the closed and the open ones.
 A hypercomposition is called closed [5] (or containing [6], or extensive [7]) if the two participating elements always belong to the result of the hypercomposition, while it is called open if the result of the hypercomposition of any two elements different from each other does not contain the two participating elements.

 The notion of the hypergroup was introduced in 1934 by F. Marty, who used it in order to study problems in non-commutative algebra, such as cosets determined by non-invariant subgroups [8-10].
 From Definitions 1 and 2 it is evident that both groups and hypergroups satisfy the same axioms and their only difference is that the law of synthesis of two elements is a composition in groups, while it is a hypercomposition in hypergroups.
 This difference makes the hypergroups much more general algebraic structures than the groups, to the extent that properties similar to the previous 1 and 2 generally cannot be proved for the hypergroups.
 Furthermore, in the hypergroups there exist different types of identities [11-13].
-In general, an element $e \in H$ is an identity if $e \in e$ for all $e \in H$.
-An identity is called scalar if e = e and $e \in E$ for all $e \in E$ and identity if the hypergroup has an identity, then the hypercomposition cannot be open.
+In general, an element $e \in H$ is an identity if $a \in ae \cap ea$ for all $a \in H$ .
+An identity is called scalar if a = ae = ea for all $a \in H$ , while it is called strong if $a \in ae = ea \subseteq \{e, a\}$ for all $a \in H$ .
+Obviously, if the hypergroup has an identity, then the hypercomposition cannot be open.